 The below pictures shows that amount of solar irradiation that falls on the various surfaces across the US depending on average local weather circumstances.

 The tilt angle from the sun is the angle from the horizon to the sun.
-Solar PV modules will produce the most energy when the sun is shining directly onto them, from a 90 degree angle.
+Solar PV modules will produce the most energy when the sun is shining directly onto them, from a 90-degree angle.
 Thus, all else equal, for fixed PV modules the best tilt angle will be the same as the latitude of the site.
 For example, if the PV site is at 44 N, the best tilt will be 44 degrees.
 However, most roofs and and commercial racking are not at 44 degrees, so you must apply correction factors for projects that are not at perfect tilts.
 We will discuss this in a later article.

 The azimuth is the number of degrees from true south that the sun, or another object, is facing.
 It’s used when designing a solar PV system because due south will provide the best production, all else equal, over the course of a year.
-We’re not going to get into tracking systems in this series so all of our arrays will be fixed.
+We’re not going to get into tracking systems in this series, so all of our arrays will be fixed.
 However, if the object is not directly south, you will need to apply correction factors that we will get to in later articles.

 Voc: Volts open circuit is the maximum voltage a solar module can ever make when it has no load on it.
-Voc is used when sizing solar arrays along with temperature coefficients to determine worst case voltage scenarios.
+Voc is used when sizing solar arrays along with temperature coefficients to determine worst-case voltage scenarios.

 Vmp: Volts maximum power is the reading of the maximum volts a module can produce when under load under standing testing condition, STC, irradiance levels (1000 W / M2) .
-If you look at the below curve, the Vmp would be somewhere in curve on the right in the bend.
+If you look at the curve below, the Vmp would be somewhere in curve on the right in the bend.
 It will be on the place in the curve the creates the most power (volts times amps).
 The number is actually rather to difficult to calculate exactly and can change rapidly from second to second as the current changes.

 Isc: Amps short circuits it the maximum amount of amps that a solar module could produce.
-You will find Isc on the x axis of the above graph where there is no voltage and thus no power being produced.
+You will find Isc on the X axis of the graph above where there is no voltage and thus no power being produced.

 Imp: Amps max power, like volts max power, is the current point on the power curve when the module is producing maximum power.

-You’ll find the above material on the back of every individual solar PV module and it is standard information that manufacturers and distributors will tell about their product.
+You’ll find the material above on the back of every individual solar PV module and it is standard information that manufacturers and distributors will tell you about their product.
 Below is a product description for two Sharp modules from AEE Solar.
 All the data is public and available on AEE’s website.

 Temperature and Voltage: It’s important to understand the relationship between temperature and voltage in solar modules for design purposes.
 While temperature does have a slight impact on current, it’s considered to be negligible.
 However, temperature has a large impact on voltage.
-When you are determining the maximum number of solar modules in a string, based on the inverters acceptable voltage window, you will need to take into account expected lowest temperature ranges that can increase voltage.
+When you are determining the maximum number of solar modules in a string, based on the inverter’s acceptable voltage window, you will need to take into account expected lowest temperature ranges that can increase voltage.